Meta Posts Solid Increases in Revenue and Usage for Q4 2023

 The platform remains a critical connector, and it’s also still growing at solid rates in emerging markets, which is also reflected in its monthly user stats.

-As you can see, almost all of Facebook’s user growth is coming in the Asia Pacific and “Other” segments.
+The chart above shows that almost all of Facebook’s user growth is coming in the Asia Pacific and “Rest of World” segments.
 That’ll help to position the platform for further success as these markets evolve.

-But this report will be the last time that we get Facebook-specific usage stats, with Meta CFO Susan Li also confirming the company will only be sharing its app “Family” collective user stats from now on.
+This could be the last time that we get Facebook-specific usage stats, with Meta CFO Susan Li confirming the company will only be sharing its collective Family user stats from now on.
 Meta’s Family user counts incorporate unique user data across Facebook, Instagram, Messenger, and WhatsApp.

 It’s easy to lose sight of just how significant that figure is.
 The population of the entire world is around 8 billion, and with 1.4 billion people in China, where Meta’s apps are not available, that means that the majority of people who can access a Meta app are doing so on a regular basis.